farzanyazdanjou/coconut-open-api-js/README.md

 - `excluding(exclusion: number)`

-Set a filter which will tell the API to exclude a particular appointment identifier when generating availability. _(not publicly available yet)_
+Set a filter which will tell the API to exclude a particular appointment identifier when generating availability.

 - `for(services: number | number[])`